jackpocket/paysafe/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add the following to your application's Gemfile:

 ```ruby
 gem 'paysafe'
 ```

-And then execute:

-    $ bundle

-Or install it yourself as:
+Or install directly with `gem install paysafe`.

-    $ gem install paysafe

-To try out the gem, just follow the Development section instructions.
+To try out the gem, just follow the Development section instructions as the built in setup script will help you provide the necessary API info.

 ## Usage